Showing posts with label Changes we don't need. Show all posts

 We really want stability in this game of ours: we want to see as few changes as possible.

-I'd say, ideally, we don't want to see a MAJOR CHANGE more than about once every 3-5 years.
+I'd say, ideally, we don't want to see any kind of MAJOR CHANGE more than about once every 3-5 years.

 And that quota's been filled for a good long way ahead by the introduction of the '5 Free Transfers' rule (a rare good innovation!) last year.
 We could do without any more tinkering until towards the end of the decade now, at the very least.

-And good grief, if you are going to introduce MAJOR CHANGES (like the doubled chips and extra AFCON transfers and the defensive points), that sort of thing ought only to be done after public consultation with your community and extensive - public - trialling (show us examples of the changes in action, live, during the preceding season).
+And good grief, if you are going to introduce MAJOR CHANGES (like the doubled chips and extra AFCON transfers and the defensive points), that sort of thing ought only to be done after public consultation with your community and, with innovations that affect points awards (whether directly, or indirectly through the BPS) with extensive - public - trialling (show us examples of the changes in action, live, during the preceding season).

 The information overload FPL visited on us this weekend was just a complete dog's breakfast.
 It made our FPL overlords look as if they shouldn't be left in charge of a village fete.